2024–25 Fairleigh Dickinson Knights women's basketball team

-The 2024–25 Fairleigh Dickinson Knights women's basketball team represents Fairleigh Dickinson University during the 2024–25 NCAA Division I women's basketball season.
-The Knights, led by second-year head coach Stephanie Gaitley, play their home games in Hackensack, New Jersey at the Bogota Savings Bank Center as members of the Northeast Conference (NEC).
+The 2024–25 Fairleigh Dickinson Knights women's basketball team represented Fairleigh Dickinson University during the 2024–25 NCAA Division I women's basketball season.
+The Knights, led by second-year head coach Stephanie Gaitley, played their home games in Hackensack, New Jersey at the Bogota Savings Bank Center as members of the Northeast Conference (NEC).

 Previous season

 The Knights finished the 2023–24 season 14–17, 11–5 in NEC play, to finish in third place.
 In the NEC tournament, they defeated LIU in the quarterfinals before losing to Le Moyne in the semifinals.